Menabe Antimena

 Menabe Antimena is a protected area in Menabe region of western Madagascar.
+It belongs to the municipalities of Tsimafana, Beroboka, Bemanonga, Belon'i Tsiribihina, and Tsaraotana.

 Menabe Antimena is on the west coast of Madagascar, south of the Mania River.
 It covers an area of dry forest, succulent woodland, mangroves, and secondary grassland and scrub.
 It includes the northern portion of the Kirindy Forest and the Avenue of the Baobabs.

 Large areas have been illegally logged, burned, and converted to maize fields, which threatens the area's wildlife, including the critically endangered Madame Berthe's mouse lemur (Microcebus berthae), the smallest primate in the world.

 Tsiribihina mangroves

 The Tsiribihina mangroves extend along the coast around the mouth of the Tsiribihina River.
 The mangroves are mostly within the reserve, with the portion north of the river outside it.
 There are about 20,000 hectares of mangroves, 8.5% of Madagascar's mangroves by area, along with lagoons, marshes, sandbanks, salt flats, and mud flats.
 About 40,000 waterbirds from 44 species live in the wetlands, including large numbers of lesser crested tern (Thalasseus bengalensis), lesser flamingo (Phoeniconaias minor), greater flamingo (Phoenicopterus roseus), crab-plover (Dromas ardeola), curlew sandpiper (Calidris ferruginea) and sanderling (Calidris alba).
 Threatened species include the Madagascar fish eagle (Haliaeetus vociferoides), Madagascar teal (Anas bernieri), Malagasy sacred ibis (Threskiornis bernieri), Madagascar heron (Ardea humbloti), Madagascar plover (Charadrius thoracicus), and Madagascar pratincole (Glareola ocularis).

 The wetland is also home to the lemur Verreaux's sifaka (Propithecus verreauxi) the Madagascan flying fox (Pteropus rufus), and the critically endangered hawksbill sea turtle (Eretmochelys imbricata).

 The Tsiribihina mangroves (Mangroves de Tsiribihina) and were declared a Ramsar site (wetland of international importance) in 2017, with an area of 47,218 ha.
 Deforestation upstream threatens the wetlands and offshore coral reefs with siltation.